-North West Branch12th September 2017 by Michele Auborn
+North West Branch12th September 2017 by webspinner

-In turn, that club would become incorporated within the Cheshire Branch.
+In turn, that club would too become incorporated, within the Cheshire Branch.
 But card collecting still flourished in this area, and after almost 30 years, forward stepped Dennis Williams, a member of our Winchester Branch who had newly relocated to the area.
 With his inspiration breathing new life into dreams of a proper North West Branch, one started to take shape and it rose again in October 2010, when many local dealers and members attended the inaugural meeting.

 [Our featured card is a silk, one of the Town Arms, issued by BDV in 1918.
 The Lamb is the Lamb of St. Wilfrid, Patron Saint of Preston.
 There are two letters “P.P.” which locals believe stand for “Proud Preston”.
 Sadly that is not the case, as the original arms had three “P”s, and when the coat of arms was modernised, one was removed to make it balance better; at the same time the lamb was changed to a laying down position rather than a standing one.
 The same lamb, but with a cross, is actually used on the Preston North End Football Club badge – and you might not know that that football club was originally a cricket club!]

 And many thanks to “Captain Bob” for his assistance!

 A dilemma.
 Imagine you are, or know a card collector who lives outside the UK, who would be really interested to join us, were it not for the high cost of the overseas subscription?
 If only there was a way to reduce this cost.
 And now there is!

 Although the Convention has been postponed, the auction will still go ahead with the same finish date of 1st May.
 Unless there are more lockdown restrictions imposed I am aiming to send lots out to winning bidders on or about 6th May.
 Of course the